prasen832/DarkGAN-Night-Image-Enhancement-using-GAN/README.md

 ![campus](campus.png)

 1. A research paper is going to publish on this work very soon.
-2. Once the research paper is published all data including code will be available here
+2. Once the research paper is published all data including code will be available here.